miman/docker-srv-hosting/nginx-reverse-proxy/local-cert.md

 In some cases you may not want to expose port 80 & 443 to be accessible from the internet to get a certificate.

+If so then do the following steps to get you Nginx Proxy Manager to work with the4 DuckDns HTTPS certificate.

 Here are the steps to use a DuckDns certificate using the token.

 ## Steps